Code-Institute-Submissions/BitWise-Front-End_2/README.md

 If the user is logged in they can delete a link they have added using the top right button on the link.

-This will not produce a pop-up confirmation as there is little risk assosiated with deletion of a link.
+This will not produce a pop-up confirmation as there is little risk associated with deletion of a link.

-The state of the link are updated to remove the link immediatly.
+The state of the link are updated to remove the link immediately.

-On successfull or failed link deletion a notification will be generated using the [notification feature](#notifications).
+On successful or failed link deletion a notification will be generated using the [notification feature](#notifications).

 ---